chinamike65/hugo-tuolesi/content/book3/book3en.md

 Righteousness of heart is righteousness of mind.

+##### (2) Thorough Knowledge of Reality

-(2) The wisdom of the tantric empowerment masters exceeds that of the Mahayana sutra masters.
+The wisdom of the tantric empowerment masters exceeds that of the Mahayana sutra masters.
 The ability to distinguish between good and evil must be very strong, and they must also have a very keen insight.

+refers to a special training in wisdom, the selflessness of phenomena

 (3) Tolerance: